 How does it compare to TopCashback and Quidco?

-And the benefits don’t stop there.
-They offer a generous referral program.
+There is a generous referral program.
 Get your friends and family to sign up and once they reach £5, you receive £5.

 Which other retailers are included?